ecmwf/ecflow/docs/ug/glossary.rst

       Symbol                                  Meaning
       ====================== ============================================================================
       %include <filename>    %ECF_INCLUDE% directory is searched for the :file:`filename` and the contents included into the job file.
-If that variable is not defined ECF_HOME is used.
+If that variable is not defined :term:`ECF_HOME` is used.
-                             If the ECF_INCLUDE is defined but the file does not exist, then we look in ECF_HOME.
+                             If the :term:`ECF_INCLUDE` is defined but the file does not exist, then we look in :term:`ECF_HOME`.
 This allows specific files to be placed in ECF_INCLUDE and the more general/common include files to be placed in ECF_HOME.
                              This is the recommended format
       %include "filename"    Include the contents of the file: